plasmadice/my-reads/README.md

 # Project Overview
 This is a project created with React.
 The purpose of the project is to demonstrate a competency with react.
-Specifically in being able to create components that work well together and how to manage state and route.
+Specifically in being able to create components that work well together as well as how to manage state and route.

-## How it Works
+## How it Works // Getting Started

 Clone this repository, `cd project6-myreads` and `npm install` to get the required depencies.